 As well as protecting the rights of disabled persons in specified areas, the Convention also requires stereotypes and prejudices to be combatted and to the awareness of the capabilities of persons with disabilities to be promoted (Article 8).

 The Convention is the first international, legally binding instrument setting minimum standards for rights of people with disabilities.
 It was also the first human rights convention to which the EU has become a party: the Council adopted the Decision for the conclusion of the Convention on 26 November 2009 and the Convention entered into force in the EU on 22 January 2011.
-Furthermore, all EU Member States have signed the Convention although, at the time of writing, Ireland, the Netherlands and Finland have not yet ratified it.
-A total of 25 EU Member States (all except Ireland, the Netherlands, Poland) have also signed or acceded to the Optional Protocol, 22 of which (not the Czech Republic, Romania or Finland) have ratified it.
-The core elements of the UN Convention are reflected in the European Disability Strategy 2010–20.
+All EU Member States have signed and ratified the Convention.
+A total of 24 EU Member States (all except Ireland, the Netherlands and Poland) have also signed or acceded to the Optional protocol, 21 of which have ratified it (excluding Bulgaria, Czechia and Romania).
+The core elements of the Convention were reflected in the European Disability Strategy 2010-20.

 EU Charter on Fundamental Rights

-The EU promotes the active inclusion and full participation of disabled people in society, in line with the EU human rights approach to disability issues.
+The EU promotes the active inclusion and full participation of persons with disabilities in society, in line with the EU human rights approach to disability issues.
 The Charter of Fundamental Rights of the EU brings together in a single document a set of fundamental rights that should be protected in the EU.
 The Charter contains rights and freedoms under six titles: dignity, freedoms, equality, solidarity, citizens’ rights, and justice.
 It was initially proclaimed in December 2000 without any binding legal effect and subsequently became legally binding with the entry into force of the Lisbon Treaty amendment to the Treaty on European Union, in December 2009.
-The EU’s Charter of Fundamental Rights prohibits discrimination on the ground of disability and recognises the right of disabled people to integration.
+The EU’s Charter of Fundamental Rights prohibits discrimination on the ground of disability and recognises the right of persons with disabilities to integration.

-The European Disability Strategy 2010–20, adopted in 2010, builds on the UN’s Convention and takes into account the experience of the Disability Action Plan (2003–10).
-The strategy’s objectives cover eight priority areas.
+The European Disability Strategy 2010–20 was adopted in 2010, built on the UN’s Convention and took into account the experience of the Disability Action Plan (2004–10).
+The strategy’s objectives covered eight priority areas:

 - Accessibility: make goods and services accessible to people with disabilities and promote the market for assistive devices.